GlareDB/glaredb.github.io/docs/data-sources/overview.md

 For scenarios whereby a data source does not have a public access point, GlareDB can use a tunnel to make the connection.

-SSH tunnels are specified per deployment, and can be used by many data sources.
+SSH tunnels are specified per deployment, and can be reused by multiple data sources for that deployment.

 ### Creating and using SSH tunnels using the dashboard